CleverRaven/Cataclysm-DDA/doc/MAGIC.md

   }
 ```

 Explanation: The `WONDER` flag does wonders by turning the spell into a dice: When cast, the main spell will pick the subspells in `extra_effects`.
 The amount of "rolls" is specified via `min_damage` and `max_damage` plus the `RANDOM_DAMAGE` flag.
 In this example, casting `test_starter_spell` will cause any one of each `test_atk#` subspells to be selected, this repeats 3 to 5 times.

-There must be a minimum of one spell in `extra_effects` for the `WONDER` flag to work properly.
+Note: There must be a minimum of one spell in `extra_effects` for the `WONDER` flag to work properly.

 ### Repeatedly cast the same spell